- Adherence is a critical issue to address in patients who are prescribed metformin.

 Patients should be asked about adherence at every consultation.

 Learn more about:

 - using the patient’s own expressions and responding to their cues

 - using open questions and more specific probes.

 Episode 6 – Encouraging adherence to long-term medication, with Prof Tim Usherwood

 Dr Janine Rowse interviews Professor Tim Usherwood about the different types of medication non-adherence and his practical recommendations for better identification in the primary care setting.

-Consolidate your knowledge about COPD, brush up on current guidelines and practices and earn CPD points through our learning activities.
+Consolidate your knowledge about type 2 diabetes, brush up on current guidelines and practices and earn CPD points through our learning activities.